 |At St Catherine of Siena, we strive to develop the ‘whole person’.
-We know that children who are happy, confident and are able to find joy in their learning experiences, will achieve their full potential.
-Staff are committed to offering a curriculum that differentiates and allows for diversity within each classroom.
-Staff are continually monitoring and evaluating student learning.
-Protocols and practices have been developed that recognise the need for adjustments to learning, and are shared through Program Support Group Meetings, Personalised Learning Plans and Children Learning Conversations.
+We firmly believe each child is created in the image of God and therefore recognise the dignity of all.
+We know that children who are happy, confident and engaged in their learning experiences, will achieve their full potential.
+Staff value diversity and are committed to offering a curriculum that differentiates, allows for diversity within each classroom and supports and challenges each child at their next stage of learning.